JpEncausse/SARAH-Documentation/markdown/en/faq.md

   + Set attribute to `xml:lang="en-US"` in the `{plugin}.xml` file (so this file will start with `<grammar version="1.0" xml:lang="en-US"`)
   + Rename the `{plugin}.xml` file to `{plugin}_en_US.xml`

+### How to do the multi-room ?

+You can use Mumble to enable SARAH in several rooms.
+There is video tutorial in French about it: [http://youtu.be/-lJT_I68Qk4](http://youtu.be/-lJT_I68Qk4).

 ## Various questions